ewindisch/kopernik/contrib/etcd/README.md

 Thus, mapping is provided.
 A default mapping should be sufficient for most users, but this is configurable for most use-cases.

+This information is liable to change, if it is not already outdated (it probably is)